 Meetings during the year generally follow the stages of a woodwork project, with the particular project focus changing from year to year.

-Last year, in 2015, meetings followed the progress of a club member making a wooden rocking horse.
+In 2015 meetings followed the progress of a club member making a wooden rocking horse.
 Topics for monthly meetings include designing the rocking horse, timber selection, cutting using bandsaws and jigsaws, assembling the body of the horse, carving, turning a pedestal stand, making the metal swing supports and finishing.

 In 2014 the theme for meetings was wooden box making.
 Club members were encouraged to apply skills covered at meetings to make their own wooden box.
 The Club’s annual competition for 2014 included a special category covering boxes.